 Under the Navient Bylaws (the "Bylaws"), the Board of Directors has the authority to determine the size of the Board of Directors and to fill any vacancies that may arise prior to the next annual shareholder meeting.
-Although the Board has the authority to change its size at any time, the Board set the size of our Board at 9 on April 6, 2020.
+Although the Board has the authority to change its size at any time, currently the Board has set the size of our Board at 9.

-On April 6, 2020, the Nominations and Governance Committee recommended and the Board of Directors nominated the following directors for election at the Annual Meeting:
+On April 1, 2021, the Nominations and Governance Committee recommended and the Board of Directors nominated the following directors for election at the Annual Meeting: